PGCodehub/mediamake/README.md

 # MediaMake

+> **⚠️ Work in Progress:** This project is currently under development.
+Please contact [karcreativeworks](https://github.com/karcreativeworks) if you want access, have requests, or wish to contribute.

 A comprehensive AI-driven video generation tools & libraries built on top of Remotion, designed to create professional videos & edits through data-driven components and automated workflows.

 ## Overview